SUNCAT-Center/CatLearn/tutorials/2_data_setup/README.md

                          fingerprint_generator.primary_adds_nn]
   ```

-The fingerprinters are run by like so:
+The fingerprinters are run like so:

   ```python
     # Generate the data